Amreen21/portfolio/README.md

-# 💼 Hashmi Amreen - Portfolio & Resume
+# 💼 Hashmi Amreen - Resume

-Welcome to my **Portfolio & Resume Repository**!
-This repository showcases my professional resume and portfolio in a clean and responsive HTML format.
+Welcome to my **Resume Repository**!
+This repository showcases my professional resume in a clean and responsive HTML format.

 ## 👩‍💻 About Me